janestreet/magic-trace/README.md

 Congratulations, you just magically traced your first program!

+In contrast to traditional `perf` workflows, magic-trace excels at hypothesis generation.
+For example, you might notice that taking 3us to run `cos` is a really long time!
+If you zoom in even more, you'll see that there's actually 4 pink "\[untraced\]" cells in there.
+If you re-run magic-trace with root and pass it `-include-kernel`, you'll see stacktraces for those.
+They're page fault handlers!
+If you change the demo program to call `cos` twice in a row and retrace it, you'll see that the second call takes far less time and does not page fault.

+# How to use it

-The way magic-trace works is that it continuously records control flow into a ring buffer.
+magic-trace continuously records control flow into a ring buffer.
 Upon some sort of trigger, it takes a snapshot of that buffer and reconstructs call stacks.

 There are two ways to take a snapshot: